RemiBou/remibou.github.io/_posts/2019-10-18-E2E-Test-a-Blazor-App-with-Cypress.md

 But they are important for making sure that your app works and you don't have a huge error when your app startup because you miss a js reference or something else.

 At first I started my tests with Selenium.
 Mainly because it's the most common way to do this and because there was some example on the aspnet core repo.
-But Selenium test are hard to write and very flaky (just look at my [git logs](https://github.com/RemiBou/Toss.Blazor/commits/master)) for many reasons :
+But Selenium tests are hard to write and very flaky (just look at my [git logs](https://github.com/RemiBou/Toss.Blazor/commits/master)) for many reasons :
 - An element must be displayed on the screen before accepting interactions, so you must code the scrolling up/down, size screen etc ...
 - You can only use the browser like a normal user so you can't add code for waiting the end of an http query or check the status of a xhr.
 - There isn't much debugging information provided : screenshot are hard to get and videos impossible.